jarusll/the-logs/index.md

 I like how [LowSpecGamer](https://youtube.com/c/LowSpecGamer) pivoted.
 He's been making some good content about tech industry.

+I also like the fact that the lower bound of tech is increasing.
+I would totally be okay with an entry level GPU.

 # 2022-06-09

 I started drinking milk again, thanks to chocolate syrups.